mhamed0httb/Le-Bon-Coin-Android-Test/README.md

   - **UI**: Jetpack Compose screens and components.
   - **ViewModels**: Manage UI state and interact with UseCases (MVVM).
   - **DI**: Hilt modules for dependency injection.
+  - **Navigation**: Jetpack Navigation Compose with structured routes and custom transitions.

 ## 2. Design Patterns
 - **MVVM (Model-View-ViewModel)**: Decouples the UI from the business logic.